On Betrayal: The Psychology of Healing and Transformation

 Trusting Yourself Again

-• Avoid condemning yourself to a moral ideal that denies your humanity.
-True goodness includes strength, not the absence of it.
+• Do not hold yourself to a moral ideal that ignores your humanity.
+Real goodness includes strength, not just the lack of it.

 Best,